 Created by Dr Gilly Carr, this Resistance Trail is designed to introduce visitors and locals alike to some of the more well-known and important people and sites in Guernsey who and which gained their importance because of their association with acts of protest, defiance and resistance during the German occupation of 1940-1945.
 While we have selected only ten sites, there are literally hundreds of stories of resistance against the occupiers which still circulate in the Island.
 Some of them are told only within the families concerned and others are written down in books of the Occupation.
 In making this Resistance Trail, we believe that some of the more important stories should be made more visible in the landscape and marked for posterity.
 We hope that you enjoy visiting these sites and learning more about Guernsey’s occupation history!

 Major Marie Ozanne of the Salvation Army was an intelligent and courageous woman who was prepared to stand up – and, if necessary, die - for her religious convictions.
 Her behaviour was, she believed, ‘a question of conscience’.
 She continued to wear her Salvation Army uniform and preach in public after the Salvation Army and its uniform was banned.
 She befriended and fed foreign workers of the Organisation Todt in the Island when this was forbidden.
 She wrote regular letters to the German Feldkommandantur to protest, among other things, at the way that foreign workers were being treated, and to protest about the persecution of the Jews.
 What made Marie Ozanne unique in the Channel Islands is that her opposition to the Germans was not clandestine but open, made in direct challenge to their rule rather than in secret.
 She was arrested in September 1942 and spent 6 weeks in prison.
 She died of a stomach abscess in February 1943, aged 37, after her release.
 The clean, white headstone of her grave stands out from the others in the Vale churchyard.
 The blue plaque on the house where she grew up, once called Torcamp Place, was erected in 2013, on the 70th anniversary of her death.

-Two members of the ‘Guernsey 8’ are buried in the Vale churchyard: Marie Ozanne and John Ingrouille.
-John was 20 years old when he was arrested.
-He was denounced by a local woman and her daughter, who testified against him at his trial in Germany.
-He was found guilty of treason and espionage at his trial in Jersey in March 1941 and was sent to Berlin, where he was accused of ‘organising armed resistance’ of hundreds of men – a ludicrous allegation probably made out of spite.
-He was sentenced to five years hard labour.
-Although he endured and survived Berlin Moabit and Brandenburg prisons, he died of tuberculosis in a Displaced Persons camp in Brussels, in June 1945, before he could get home.
-His body was brought back to Guernsey and is buried here in the Vale churchyard.
+John Ingrouille was 20 years old when he was arrested.
+He was denounced by a local woman and her daughter, who testified against him at his trial in Jersey and, it is believed, Germany.
+He was found guilty of treason and espionage at his trial in Jersey in March 1941 and was sent to Berlin, where he was accused of ‘organising armed resistance’ of hundreds of men – a ludicrous allegation probably made by the Guernsey woman out of spite after Ingrouille found out that she was having a relationship with a German soldier.
+Ingrouille was sentenced to five years hard labour.
+Although he endured and survived Berlin Moabit and Brandenburg prisons, he died of tuberculosis in a Displaced Persons camp in Brussels in June 1945, before he could get home.
+His body was brought back to Guernsey and is buried in the Vale churchyard.
 John’s parents were given a small sum of compensation by the German government in the mid-1960s, which they spent on a stained glass window in the Vale church in memory of their son.
 This window, of the crucified Christ, can be seen today.

 In the autumn of 1944, the food situation in the Channel Islands was absolutely desperate.
 Although things had been bad before the Allied invasion of Normandy, now that the islands were cut off from France, no more trips could be made to Granville to buy rations from the French to feed the local people.
 By the autumn, rations for the civilian population were at starvation levels, and the Germans were requisitioning more and more food.
 By October 1944, the Germans declared that it would no longer be their responsibility to feed the islanders.
 The Bailiffs of Guernsey and Jersey were anxious that London should learn of their position and send help via the International Red Cross as soon as possible.
 But how would that message be sent?
 A letter had already been written by the Bailiff of Guernsey in July 1944, but it was intercepted by the Germans, who would not allow any such communications.
 In the end, a group of private individuals including Dr Alastair Rose and Violet Courtvriend, decided to collect all the evidence they could find relating to the food shortages and health, including an official States report, and correspondence between the occupiers and local authorities, and smuggled the information to London.
 On 3 November 1944, Captain Fred Noyon, one of their number and a retired master mariner, escaped from the island in a fishing boat with a fisherman named Endicott.
-His trip was successful and he got to London, via Cherbourg, on 12 November.
-The information he brought added to what London already knew.
+The trip was successful and they got to London, via Cherbourg, on 12 November 1944.
+The information they brought added to what London already knew.
 Soon after Christmas 1944, the Red Cross ship, the SS Vega, arrived in the Channel Islands to save the population from starvation.

 On 8 July 1940, the first British commando to arrive in the occupied island landed here, at Le Jaonnet Bay.
 His name was Hubert Nicolle, a Guernseyman who had joined the Royal Hampshire regiment.
 This was not to be his only mission.
 On 4 September 1940, he and fellow Guernseyman, Jimmy Symes, landed in another raid but missed their rendezvous to return to England.
 Now stranded in the island, they contacted their families and friends who sheltered them for six weeks.
 Realising that they would eventually be caught, which would endanger their families, they planned to surrender.
 The plan was that they would pretend to be soldiers who had not managed to leave the island before the Germans arrived, rather than newly-arrived commandos.
 They trusted that they would then be treated as POWs and taken to POW camps (as had been the case for two earlier stranded commandos who had tried the same ruse) rather than shot as spies.
 President of the Controlling Committee, Ambrose Sherwill, was in on the game and got the Germans to agree to an amnesty for all British military personnel.
 However, after the surrender of Nicolle and Symes, the Germans reneged on the agreement.
 Sherwill and the 15 family members and friends involved in sheltering the commandos were arrested, deported, and split between Caen prison and the notorious Cherche-Midi prison in Paris for a sentence which lasted until the end of December 1940.
 The two commandos were, eventually, sent on to POW camps, but Jimmy Symes’ father, Louis Symes, died in Cherche-Midi days before his release.